MinusGix/usize-conv/README.md

 # usize-conv

+**You should just use https://crates.io/crates/usize_cast, this repo was made before I knew an established version already existed. **

 This small library came from a desire to have conversions to/from usize from various unsigned integer types that would not error.
 Normally you must do:
 ```rust